'Drinks saleswoman' drug courier jailed for four years

 Carey, along with Bruce, a prisoner of HMP Perth, and Souter, of Beauly Avenue, Dundee pleaded guilty to being concerned in the supply of cocaine.

 Townsley, a prisoner of HMP Perth, pleaded guilty to being involved in the supply of heroin.

-At that hearing, prosecution lawyer Shanti Maguire told the court that it was believed that the group was responsible for sourcing large amounts of controlled drugs from associates in the Liverpool area for onward distribution.'New energy drink'
+At that hearing, prosecution lawyer Shanti Maguire told the court that it was believed that the group was responsible for sourcing large amounts of controlled drugs from associates in the Liverpool area for onward distribution.

 The advocate depute told the court that police noticed that Carey travelled by train between Liverpool and Dundee on three different occasions between May and June last year.

 She added: "She travelled to Dundee posing as a representative of an energy drink company."

 Ms McGuire said officers established that she would travel by train as far as Leuchars train station in Fife, but would then take a taxi to Kirkton, Dundee.

 The court had heard that on 25 May 2012, Carey asked the driver in Leuchars to take her to an indoor football complex called Soccerworld.

 Ms Maguire said: "The accused Carey stated that she was expecting to be picked up from Leuchars station but the person collecting her had not turned up.

 "During the journey the accused Carey said she was going to Soccerworld to market a new energy drink that had zero calories and had a lemon and ginger flavour."